kodecocodes/i9t/app-thinning/app-thinning.markdown

 So... the Santa Cruz asset is big and also is likely the first overlay the user will click since it's the top item in the `UITableView`.
 You might want to require the Santa Cruz asset to be included along with the application itself so it feels snappy, yet still have the ability to remove this > 100 MB overlay if the user gets a low disk space notifcation.

-This means that this asset should be switched to the **Initial Install Tags** group where it will be counted along with it's IPA towards the total size and downloaded initially.
+This means that this asset should be switched to the **Initial Install Tags** group where it will be counted along with it's IPA towards the total size and downloaded initially along with the app itself.

-Open up the **Old CA Maps Project**, click on the Old CA Maps target and then select **Resource Tags**
+Open up the **Old CA Maps Project**, click on the Old CA Maps in the **Target** section and then select **Resource Tags**.
+There are 3 types of cataloging for assets.

+- **Initial Install Tags:** These are installed along with your application.
+Wait why not just include them in the application?
+Well, you can remove this content when you no longer need it.
+This is perfect for onboarding content where you would use resources only once.
+- **Prefected Tag Order:** These tags are downloaded one the application finishes downloading.
+They could start depending on available system resources, but you can assum that these resources will start or have started downloading when have launched your application for the first time.
+- **Download Only On Demand:** These resources are the ones you have worked with and are called when you call them through code.

+You will want to move Santa Cruz bundle with the SC_Map tag from the Download Only on Demand section to the Initial Install Tag section.
+To do this drag the Tag and drag it into the Initial Install Tag area.

+[Image needed here]

 ## ODR Best Practices [Theory]